-The Pioneer DJ XDJ-XZ is a full-sized, pro-focused all-in-one DJ system, that definitely looks the part.
+To summarise our Pioneer DJ XDJ-XZ review: This is a full-sized, pro-focused all-in-one DJ system, that definitely looks the part.
 It has a plethora of inputs and outputs, and many features to please performing DJs including multiple inputs and outputs and great mic channels.
 The fact that it will work with Serato and Rekordbox on a laptop is great, and it is priced competitively for a high-end unit – but it is somewhat let down by only offering two channel standalone use with USB, which will be a dealbreaker for some.

 First Impressions / Setting up

-Let’s cut to the chase: This thing is HUGE.
+Let’s start this Pioneer DJ XDJ-XZ review by cutting to the chase: This thing is HUGE.
 It feels like the old days of carting a coffin case with two Technics and a mixer inside it.
 Imagine glueing together two CDJ-2000s and a DJM-900 mixer, then making it even deeper: That’s the XDJ-XZ.
 Some will love this; others will not be able to deal with the size and 13kg weight.

 The main impression the unit gives is of a club set-up: it’s only when you notice the two sets of eight performance pads under the full-sized jogwheels, and realise the “CDJs” don’t have their own screen, that you guess it is something new (there are no CD slots, either).

-That means it is still two channels, and has nowhere near the power of units such as Denon DJ’s Prime 4, to which it will inevitably be compared.
+That old tech means it is still two channels, and has nowhere near the power of units such as Denon DJ’s Prime 4, to which it will inevitably be compared.

 Overall, though, it feels like a serious piece of kit – it certainly looks the part, which especially for mobile DJs, is often half the battle.

 Using it with a USB containing a Rekordbox library is simple (just plug in and load to decks), and equally, using with Rekordbox on a laptop is plug and play once you’ve got Rekordbox installed (there’s a serial in the box for the full version).
-Serato is coming in 2020, which will be welcomed by many, to say the least.
+Serato compatibility arrived in 2020, which was welcomed by many, to say the least.

 The decks feel almost exactly like using high-end Pioneer DJ CDJs.
 The jogwheels are exactly the same size and build, and pretty much all controls are laid out where you’ll find them on pro gear.
 It’s a theme that runs throughout this device: It just feels like using “pro” gear.